shrutiujlan/Data-Visualization-Portfolio/critique-by-design.md

 - Can you describe to me what this is telling you?

-- Is there anything you find surprising or confusing?
+- Is there anything you find confusing?

+- Do any design elements (like gridlines, and colors) distract you from the visualization?

 - Who do you think is the intended audience for this?